steipete/steipete.com/_posts/2020-11-28-apple-silicon-m1-a-developer-perspective.md

 There is a chance that Apple fixes these issues, however it's not something to count on - given that this only affects older versions of iOS, the problem will at some point just "go away".

 Update: We're working around the WebKit crashes for now via detecting Rosetta2 translation at runtime and simply skipping the tests where WebKit is used.
 This isn't great, but luckily we're not using WebKit a lot in our current project.
 [See my Gist for details](https://gist.github.com/steipete/e15b1fabffc7da7d49c92e3fbd06971a).
+Performance seems acceptable if you restrict parallel testing to at most two instances - else the system simply runs out of RAM and swapping is just really slow.

 ## Docker